Security and Safety

 IIT is subject to the Illinois Clean Indoor Air Act and Chicago Clean Indoor Air Ordinance.
 Smoking and the use of tobacco or similar products is prohibited in the Library and the Library's outdoor spaces.

 Users of the Library are asked to conduct cell phone conversations outside the Library or in stairwells.
 Turn off ringers and leave phones on "vibrate" while in the Library.

 Individuals who wish to film or take photographs in the Library must contact the Library Director to seek permission.

 Access and Use by Members of the Public

+Due to the COVID-19 pandemic, the Law Library and the Conviser Law Center are closed to members of the general public.
+When the Law Library reopens for public access, the following policies apply.
 Under the Library’s access policy, members of the public are granted temporary revocable access privileges to use the Library for legal research purposes except during restricted periods.
 In addition to all Library policies, the following expectations apply for public patrons:

 - Public patrons must be actively engaged in legal research.

 - Public patrons may ask for research assistance but should be advised that Library staff and students cannot provide legal advice and cannot research or interpret the law for them.